yundddd/vf/README.md

 The scripts will make a copy of the victim binary and infect it with a sample virus.
 For more details please read the source.

+# Redirection Algorithms

+After virus code is injected, we provide ways to redirect host execution to run the virus and then hand control back to the host as if nothing has happened.
+Please see //redirection for more details.

 # Using C++

 enum class has to specify the underlying type to be uint8_t.
 Anything larger or by default the compiler might put enums in to .rodata section.
 Luckily, all nostdlib_cc_binary has an auto-genrated test to ensure that it has no sections that are not suitable for virus relocation.
+Since we do not link with libc++, we can only use header only libraries, such as unique_ptr, pair, optional, expected.